 Lowel has a wide range of professional light control

 tools.
 To help you select and use the most appropriate ones, we offer

 To diffuse & soften light:

-- use umbrella attached to Tota, Omni, V, L light (with stand fitting), DP, or Fren L 650 (with Gel brella Bracket).
+use umbrella attached to Tota, Omni, V, L light (with stand fitting), or DP.

 To reduce overall brightness: